joaquinbejar/tradier/README.md

 - Email: jb@taunais.com
 - GitHub: [joaquinbejar](https://github.com/joaquinbejar)

-We appreciate your interest and look forward to your contributions!
+We appreciate your interest and look forward to your contributions !